MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/QuickBooksOnline.md

 * Safari 11 or newer (Mac only)

 For more information, see [Alert: Support for IE11 deprecating on July 31, 2020 for Authorization screens](https://blogs.intuit.com/blog/2020/06/27/alert-support-for-ie11-deprecating-on-july-31-2020-for-authorization-screens/).

+## Troubleshooting

+* Install the new Edge Chromium browser, (at least beta) from https://www.microsoftedgeinsider.com/en-us/download.
+* In your Environment Variables, set the System variable PQ_EnableEdgeChromiumOAuth to true .
+Once that is set it will use Edge Chromium for only QuickBooksOnline.
+For this release, only QuickBooksOnline is enabled by default.
+* You should now be able to log in to QuickBooks Online.

 ## Next steps